Saranyavarsh/columnfamily/README.md

-cassandra
+          CASSANDRA

-A Column family database is similar to a table in Relational Database Management System that stores data in rows and columns.
+A Column family database is similar to a table in Relational Database
+Management System that stores
+data in rows and columns.

-STEPS INVOLVLED IN CREATING COLUMN FAMILY DATABASE USING CASSANDRA
+STEPS INVOLVLED IN CREATING
+COLUMN FAMILY DATABASE USING
+CASSANDRA

        1)Create a  keyspace in cassandra.
        2)Create column families to store data.
-      3)Insert the data into the column families. shop management system: Creation of a KEYSPACE called shop_management.
+       3)Insert the data into the column families.

+stationary store: Creation
+of a KEYSPACE called stationary_store.
 The database includes three tables

-     1)products
+       1)product
        2)customer
-     3)orders
+       3)staffs

-The products table stores information about products such as
+The product table stores
+information about products such as

        product_id
        product_name
-     stock
-     price
+       product_price
+       product_qty

-The orders table stores infofrmation about orders such as
+The staffs table stores
+infofrmation about staffs such as

-     order_id
-     customer_id
-     order_date
-     quantity
-     product_id
-     price
+     staff_id
+     staff_joindate
+     staff_email

-The customer table stores informatiom about customer such as
+The customer table stores
+informatiom about customer such as

-   customer_id
-   customer_name
-   customer_email
+     cust_id
+     cust_name
+     cust_email

 And the tables are modifided using insert,update and delete commands.